-Submitting a payment file prompts TRACT to process each matched transaction in the file by applying payments to open invoices and closing paid invoices, canceling payments and reopening associated invoices, posting Non-AR transactions in a holding account, and creating journal entries in the general ledger.
-TRACT skips over any transactions in the file that you have marked as On Hold.
+Submitting a payment file prompts Gotransverse to process each matched transaction in the file by applying payments to open invoices and closing paid invoices, canceling payments and reopening associated invoices, posting Non-AR transactions in a holding account, and creating journal entries in the general ledger.
+Gotransverse skips over any transactions in the file that you have marked as On Hold.

 - If the bill cycle associated with the account is running or is locked because it needs approval